Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Related Work

 Hybrid approaches have also been studied to take advantage of both centralized and distributed placement strategies.
 SVELTE ~\cite{svelte} is the first IDS proposed for LLNs that uses a centralized IDS at the root node and a distributed firewall at every node.
 An anomaly and specification agent-based IDSs located in, respectively, the root and router or leaf nodes are proposed in~\cite{BOSTANI201752}.
 Here, the router and leaf nodes in LLN collect information, determine illegitimate nodes, and transmit the analysis results to the root node, which finally evaluates the anomalies in the network.
+Hybrid architectures in IDSs can potentially achieve higher detection rates while reducing false positives.
+These architectures provide a balance between detection accuracy and resource efficiency.
+Centralized components handle the intensive processing tasks, while distributed or cooperative elements ensure scalability and responsiveness.
+However, hybrid architectures may encounter communication delays and overhead, particularly when aggregating data from a large number of nodes.
+This challenge becomes more intensified in large networks with limited resources.

 Only a few studies analyze the effects of attacks in RPL.
 Although comprehensive, they generally focus on a particular type of attack, such as version \cite{mayzaud2014study}\cite{aris2016rpl}, rank attacks \cite{le2013impact}.
 Furthermore, they only analyze the effect of the location of the attackers~\cite{le2013impact,mayzaud2014study,aris2016rpl} or the percentage of the attackers~\cite{dogan2022analysis} on the network, not their detectability by considering their locations relative to the placed IDSs in the network.
 To the best of the authors’ knowledge, this is the first study to analyze the placement of IDS in a DODAG topology, which is the main contribution of this study.